lephong/minet/tutorial/tutorial2.md

 Here, firstly we perform  `X * W` (matrix multiplication) by `X.mmul(this.W)`.
 We then add `b` to every row of the resulting matrix by `addiRowVector(this.b)`.

+To confirm the correctness of the function, we can compare its output against the implementation of some well-known deep learning library e.g. PyTorch, Tensorflow.
+Or, we can use math software e.g. Matlab.

+### Backward
 Now, assuming that we have computed a loss `l` as a function of `Y`, and `dl/dY` (each row is gradient row vector `dl/dy`).
 The backward is to compute